Credential Cohort FAQs

 Please contact the Registry staff at 1-888-900-0055 or email@example.com

-Based on demand, new cohorts begin in January and September.
+Based on demand, new cohorts begin every 6 months and convene for approximately 6 months.
 A person cannot join a credential cohort that is already in progress.

-How often and where do the cohorts meet?
+How often and for how long do the cohorts meet?

 How much time should I be prepared to spend per month?

-College credit applicable to a credential requirement can be earned more than 5 years ago.
-All MRTQ training must be within the required time limit (usually finished within the last 5 years) in order to participate in a cohort.
+All MRTQ training must be within the required time limit (usually finished within the last 10 years) in order to participate in a cohort.

 I took training similar to MRTQ PDN’s training (i.e. Applebaum), will that count for my credential?
 May I still join a cohort?